How much are poor employee interactions costing you financially? – Residue Calculation

-The Humanics of the business are the interactions needed to make the mechinics run smoothly.
+The Humanics of the business are the interactions needed to make the mechanics run smoothly.

 These daily interactions are the lubricant that make the machine run smoothly.
 When interactions don’t go so well, it is like sand or grit get into the machine and it stops working well and in some cases grinds to a halt.

-This is on reason we see so many business transformations fail.
+This is a reason we see so many business transformations fail.
 The intervention is often in the wrong place.
-Often organizations spend a fortune on shiny new initiatives, a new CRM, a new video conferencing tool or the digitization of broken business models (as my colleague calls it Lipstick on a Pig initiatives).
+Often organizations spend a fortune on shiny new initiatives, a new CRM, a new video conferencing tool or the digitization of broken business models (Lipstick on a Pig initiatives).

 We are often so busy doing things that we don’t step back and question are we doing the right things.

 This is where we have to pause, zoom up in a helicopter and decide do we sharpen the saw, do we need a new tool, do we need to train the woodcutter or perhaps even cut them loose.